EmaroLab/armor_rds_tutorial/README.md

 - More to come!

 ## Contacts
-For comments, discussions or support refer to online documentation, github features, or contact us at:
+For comments or support please refer to online documentation and/or open an issue.

  - [alessio.capitanelli@dibris.unige.it](mailto:alessio.capitanelli@dibris.unige.it),
  - [luca.buoncompagni@edu.unige.it](mailto:luca.buoncompagni@edu.unige.it).